Blaise-Skoletsky/Mithun-Microservice/README.md

     Requesting Data:

     To request data make sure to have the client side code using a Request socket.
-This program will use the socket.send_string command to send a word
+This program will use the socket.send_string command to send a key-word relating to what you want sent back.
+Key words that work are 'verb', 'adjective', 'place', 'plural-noun', and 'body'.
+Any other word sent will result in an error.

-To recieve data, use the socket.recv() command.
-This should recive some information sent from the other file to this file.
-In this instance, A request for a word is sent to the microservice.py file.
-The file recieves the data by setting the message variable equal to socket.recv().
-This information has to be decoded into utf-8 characters, which can be done by setting the recieved message variable = to message.decode('utf-8).

-To request data, you would have to send information to the other file, using socket.send_string.
-When the other file recieves this string, it will use the contents to send back some answer.
-For example in this microservice the main project sends a key-phrase to the microservice, this acts as a request to the microservice, as it sees this phrase and uses it to send back a certain word.
+    Once the microservice recieves the word, (recive steps located below), that word will be used as a variable to trigger the word that is sent back.
+Ex, place being recieved by the microservice would mke the randomizer function trigger on the places array, causing a place to be sent back.

+    Code of this example:

+        Client side request:

+        socket.send_string('place')

+        //Now we enter a loop to await the responce from our request:

+        while True:

+            //Responce recieves the word we wanted.
+            responce = socket.recv_string()

+    Microservice code:

+        //A loop is checking at all times for a request from the client: while True:
+            message = socket.recv_string()

+            // If no message is found, nothing happens.
+            // If found, perform some actions:
+            result = randomizer(message)

+            //responce to request
+            socket.send_string(result)

+Recieving Data:

+    In order to recieve data from the microservice, after requesting enter a while loop that uses the socket.recv_string.
+This loop should be done right after making the request discussed prior.